cba023/alaya-devdocs/docs/源码安装Alaya.md

 - Get the source code

-Get the source code and put it in the GOPATH path, where `feature/alaya-launching` is the branch name, then switch to the actual branch:
+Get the source code and put it in the GOPATH path, where `alaya-develop` is the branch name, then switch to the actual branch:

 ```
 mkdir -p $GOPATH/src/github.com/PlatONnetwork
 cd $GOPATH/src/github.com/PlatONnetwork
-git clone -b feature/alaya-launching https://github.com/PlatONnetwork/PlatON-Go.git --recursive
+git clone -b alaya-develop https://github.com/PlatONnetwork/PlatON-Go.git --recursive
 ```

 - Add bls dependent library to environment variables